 Recent books from Social Thought faculty:

-Andrei Pop, A Forest of Symbols: Art, Science, and Truth in the Long Nineteenth Century.
-MIT Press, 2019.
+Andrei Pop, A Forest of Symbols: Art, Science, and Truth in the Long Nineteenth Century, Zone Books, 2019.
 In A Forest of Symbols, Andrei Pop presents a groundbreaking reassessment of those writers and artists in the late nineteenth century associated with the Symbolist movement.
 For Pop, “symbolist” denotes an art that is self-conscious about its modes of making meaning, and he argues that these symbolist practices, which sought to provide more direct access to viewers and readers by constant revision of its material means of meaning-making (brushstrokes on a canvas, words on a page), are crucial to understanding the genesis of modern art.
 The symbolists saw art not as a social revolution, but as a revolution in sense and how to conceptualize the world.
 The concerns of symbolist painters and poets were shared to a remarkable degree by theoretical scientists of the period, who were dissatisfied with the strict empiricism dominant in their disciplines, which made shared knowledge seem unattainable.

 Lorraine Daston, Against Nature.
 MIT Press, 2019.
 In this short, pithy work of philosophical anthropology, Daston asks why we continually seek moral orders in natural orders, despite so much good counsel to the contrary.
 She outlines three specific forms of natural order in the Western philosophical tradition—specific natures, local natures, and universal natural laws—and describes how each of these three natural orders has been used to define and oppose a distinctive form of the unnatural.
 She argues that each of these forms of the unnatural triggers equally distinctive emotions: horror, terror, and wonder.